vzakhar/copilot-hands-on/labs.md

 5. Copilot probably responded with no and some info about the function.
 So one way we can help Copilot understand language updates is by providing the context in our file.
 So let's start again.
 Delete the current content in the explore.go file.

-6. Now,let's provide Copilot some more direct context by copying in updated code examples.
+6. Now, let's provide Copilot some more direct context by copying in updated code examples.
 After deleting the code block from step 3, copy and paste in the following example of the replacement for the Seed deprecation into your explore.go file.
 This is taken from pkg.go.dev/math/rand.

 ```
 	// Create and seed the generator.